 MICHAEL E. TANG- Head of Production

-Since joining Iwerks & Co., Michael has defined and implemented production and financial workflow for the company’s slate of projects.
+Since joining Iwerks & Co., Michael has defined and implemented production workflow for the company’s slate of projects.
 He has been a producer on multiple projects including Ella Brennan: Commanding the Table (2016), Citizen Hearst (2013), and Mushroom Man (2012).